brylevkirill/notes/interesting recent papers.md

 >	Question 1.
 What is the optimal policy that AGZ is trying to learn?
 We would like a formal model to understand how learning via self-play impacts the policy to which AGZ converges.
 >	Question 2.
 Why is minimizing cross-entropy (or KL divergence) the right objective?
 We seek to precisely characterize the distribution under which cross-entropy should be evaluated, and derive quantitative performance guarantees that explain what optimizing for this metric achieves.
 >	Question 3.
 How does AGZ extend to generic sequential decision-making problems?
 In generic sequential decision-making, the agent chooses actions and earns rewards while the state evolves per the environment.
 This is different from two-player zero-sum games for which AGZ was designed."
+>	"The main result of the paper is that the policy learned by AGZ corresponds to a Nash equilibrium, that and that the cross-entropy minimization in the supervised learning-inspired part of the algorithm converges to this Nash equillibrium, proves a bound on the expected returns of two policies under the and introduces a "robust MDP" view of a 2 player zero-sum game played between the agent and nature."

 #### ["Dual Policy Iteration"](https://arxiv.org/abs/1805.10755) Sun, Gordon, Boots, Bagnell
   `learning from planning` `using available environment model` `expert iteration`